RamiSaad93/RamiSaad93.github.io/README.md

   - **April 2021 - May 2022 (New Capital, Egypt)**

     - The New Capital Project in Egypt.
 Residential units R05.
     - Achieved Certificate of Achievement for outstanding performance.
+[Certificate of Achievement](https://drive.google.com/file/d/1nWcKMbpGjz9FmTctgnhuapxN5yy1rF2H/view?usp=drive_link)
     - Managing site team and subcontractors.
     - Coordination with other service providers.
     - Providing technical advice and solving problems on-site.